BradHutchings/Mmojo-Server/deploy/500-OpenClaw/README.md

 ---
 ### Deploy OpenClaw
 Here are the deployment steps:
 - [01.
+Prerequisites](01-Prerequisites.md) - What you need to deploy OpenClaw.
-Cleanup WSL Instances](01-Cleanup-WSL-Instances.md) - You will delete existing instances so you have a fresh canvas to work with.
+- [02.
+Cleanup WSL Instances](02-Cleanup-WSL-Instances.md) - You will delete existing instances so you have a fresh canvas to work with.

 - [10.
 Deploy Mmojo Server](10-Deploy-Mmojo-Server.md) - In this subsection, you will install or build Mmojo Server for use with OpenClaw.